James Kelman: Political views and activism

 In 1990, Kelman took part in an evening of international prose readings at the ninth International Book Fair of Radical Black and Third World Books, subsequently joining the Book Fair's organising committee and establishing the associated Scottish Book Fair of Radical Black and Third World Books, held in Glasgow, 1993 and 1995.

 In his introduction to Born up a Close: Memoirs of a Brigton Boy (2006), an edition of Glaswegian political campaigner Hugh Savage's writings, Kelman sums up his understanding of the history of national and class conflict as follows:

-In an occupied country indigenous history can only be radical.
-It is a class issue.
-The intellectual life of working-class people is ‘occupied’.
-In a colonised country intellectual occupation takes place throughout society.
-The closer to the ruling class we get the less difference there exists in language and culture, until finally we find that questions fundamental to society at its widest level are settled by members of the same closely knit circle, occasionally even the same family or ‘bloodline’.
-And the outcome of that can be war, the slaughter of working-class people.

 Despite reservations about nationalism, Kelman has voiced his support for Scottish independence, stating: "Any form of nationalism is dangerous, and should be treated with caution.
 I cannot accept nationalism and I am not a Scottish Nationalist.
 But once that is said, I favour a Yes or No decision on independence and I shall vote Yes to independence."
 He has voiced criticism of Scottish arts funding council Creative Scotland.

 Personal life

 In 1969, Kelman married Marie Connors from South Wales.
-He lives in Glasgow with his wife and their children, though has also lived in London, Manchester, the Channel Islands, Australia and America.
+He lives in Glasgow with his wife and their children, and has also lived in London, Manchester, the Channel Islands, Australia and America.